bothe/dialogue-act-recognition/readme.md

  the models.
 2. To annotate IEMOCAP data:
-run ```mocap_dia_act_annotate.py``` to get context and non-context annotations and save as numpy arrays.
+run ```mocap_dia_act_annotate.py``` to get context and non-context annotations and save as numpy arrays, and generate final annotation (csv) file.